 Our sewers have been designed to handle normal usage plus allowing for water during wet weather.
 If wet weather infiltration becomes excessive or there are illegal drainage connections, the sewer may overflow and possibly cause health and environmental concern.

 There is an inspection program to detect illegal connections to the sewerage system and to identify maintenance needs.
 We also rely on community cooperation to maintain house service lines – which are the owners’ responsibility – and ensure that house stormwater drainage is not diverted into the sewers.

 It’s essential that we has access to sewers for maintenance.
 This access is via manholes that are often located on private property.
 It’s important that owners do not cover manholes.

 Manhole covers can be raised or lowered to suit property requirements.
 We may meet the cost of work if it’s not associated with development.
 There are special requirements for building near or over a manhole or sewer.

 To help protect against overflows occurring inside a house, each property must have a gully trap.
 Make sure there aren’t any objects placed on these, as it will affect how well they work.

 The house owner is responsible for sewer blockages between the sewer junction cut-in to the house.
 More information on your wastewater system is available under the 'Your Home' section of this website.

-If there is a sewer overflow from a manhole or blockage in one of our sewer mains, please report this on 4350 5555.
+If there is a sewer overflow from a manhole or blockage in one of our sewer mains, please report this immediately on 4350 5555.